Swiss model 'attractive for Catalonia'

 Four other Catalan leaders, including the former vice-president, Oriol Junqueras, remain in prison for their part in October's independence vote.

-Catalonia's self-government remains on hold, as Madrid refuses to free from jail the man nominated to lead Catalonia's regional government.
+Catalonia's self-government remains on hold, as Spain's Supreme Court refuses to free from jail the man nominated to lead Catalonia's regional government.

 - Catalan crisis in 300 words